-They are proactive and aim to get involved before any problems escalate.
-This differentiates them from many other service providers who tend to focus on crisis management not prevention.
+Eikon works proactively to get involved before problems escalate.
+This differentiates them from many other service providers who tend to focus on crisis management rather than prevention.

-They provide intensive, unconditional and personal support for young people wherever, when, and for as long as they need it, whatever their needs.
+They provide intensive, unconditional and personal support for young people wherever, whenever, and for as long as they need it, whatever their needs are.

 ‘No Wrong Door’…